Updated on 2023-04-23 GMT+08:00

 Enterprise project ID.
 OCR uses Enterprise Project Management Service (EPS) to split fees for resources used by different user groups and users.

-To obtain the enterprise project ID, go to the Enterprise Project Management page, click the enterprise project name, and obtain the enterprise project ID on the enterprise project details page.
+To obtain the enterprise project ID, go to the Enterprise Project Management console, click the enterprise project name, and obtain the enterprise project ID on the enterprise project details page.

 For details about how to create an enterprise project, see Optical Character Recognition User Guide.